lvh/lvh.github.io/posts/queryselectorall-from-an-element-probably-doesnt-do-what-you-think-it-does.md

 document.querySelector("#my-id").querySelectorAll(":scope div div");
 ```

-Unfortunately, [browser support][scope-compat] for scoped CSS and the
+Unfortunately, [browser support][scope-compat] for scoped CSS and the `:scope`
-`:scope` pseudo-selector is extremely limited.
-Only recent versions of
+pseudo-selector is extremely limited.
+Only recent versions of Firefox support
-Firefox support it by default.
-Blink-based browsers like Chrome and
+it by default.
+Blink-based browsers like Chrome and Opera require the
-Opera require the well-hidden experimental features flag to be turned
-on.
-Safari has a buggy implementation.
-Internet Explorer doesn't
+well-hidden experimental features flag to be turned on.
+Safari has a buggy
-support it at all.
+implementation.
+Internet Explorer doesn't support it at all.

 The other alternative is `element.query`/`queryAll`.
-Unfortunately,
+These are alternative
+methods to `querySelector` and `querySelectorAll` that exist on DOM parent
+nodes.
+They also take selectors, except these selectors are interpreted
+relative to the element being queried from.
+Unfortunately, these methods are
-it's even more obscure.
-It is not referenced on MDN or caniuse.com,
+even more obscure: they are not referenced on MDN or `caniuse.com`, and are
-and is missing from the [current DOM4 working draft][dom4-query],
+missing from the [current DOM4 working draft][dom4-query], dated 18
-dated 18 June 2015.
-It was still present in
-[an older version of the same draft][older-dom4], dated 4 February
+June 2015.
+They were still present in [an older version][older-dom4], dated 4
-2014, as well as the [WHATWG Living Document][living-dom] version of
+February 2014, as well as in the [WHATWG Living Document][living-dom] version
-the spec.
-It has also been implemented by at least two polyfills:
+of the spec.
+They have also been implemented by at least two polyfills:

 * [Dom4][dom4-polyfill]
 * [dom-elements][dom-elements-polyfill]

+In conclusion, the DOM spec doesn't always necessarily do the most obvious
+thing.
+It's important to know pitfalls like these, because they're difficult
+to discover from just the behavior.
+Fortunately, you can often rewrite your
+selector so that it isn't a problem.
+If you can't, there's always a polyfill
+to give you the modern API you want.
+Alternatively, libraries like jQuery can
+also help you get a consistent, friendly interface for querying the DOM.

 [csssel]: https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/Selectors
 [dqs]: https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector